fatmasevinck/enetLTS/README.md

 # Example: Robust and Sparse Linear Regression (`family="gaussian"`)

 We have considered the [NCI-60 cancer cell panel](https://discover.nci.nih.gov/cellminer/) data in order to provide an example for the `enetLTS` model.
 NCI-60 data includes 60 human cancer cell lines with nine cancer types, which are breast, central nervous system, colon, leukemia, lung, melanoma,ovearian, prostate and renal cancers.
-In this example, protein expression is regressed on gene expression data.
-Using the Affymetrix HG-U133A chip and normalizinf with the GCRMA method, the number of predictors is obtained as 22,283.
-Since one observation has all missing values, it is omitted and the number of observations is decreased to 59.
+In this example, we regress the protein espression on gene expression data.
+Using the Affymetrix HG-U133A chip and normalizing with the GCRMA method, the number of predictors is obtained as 22,283.
+Since one observation has all missing values, it is omitted.
+The number of observations is decreased to 59.
 This data set is available in package robustHD.

-As in package `robustHD` ([Alfons, 2021](https://joss.theoj.org/papers/10.21105/joss.03786)), the response variable is determined by the protein expressions for a specific protein, which is 92th protein, and the explanatory variable is determined by the gene expressions of the 100 genes that have the highest (robustly estimated) correlations with the response variable.
+As in Alfons ([Alfons, 2021](https://joss.theoj.org/papers/10.21105/joss.03786)), we determine the response variable with one of the protein expressions, which is 92th protein.
+Out of the gene expressions of the 22,283 genes for predictors, we have considered the gene expressions of the 100 genes that have the highest (robustly estimated) correlations with the response variable.
 The code lines for loading and re-organizing response variable and predictors are follows:

 ```R
 > # load data